bkw777/WP-2_IC-Card/README.md

 * **Other Special request: Bottom solder mask full cover.**
 There are no openings in the bottom soldermask layer, so you have to tell them that you want 100% coverage rather than 0% coverage.

+The pcb **is** designed to minimized the risk of shorting as much as possible, to minimize the risk of losing the data while the card is loose outside of the WP-2, where the soldermask can get scratched up and metal objects can touch it.
+* There are no VBAT or VBUS traces on the bottom surface.
+  There are on the top surface, but the top surface is more protected from direct contact by the various components soldered to it.
+  And the top surface is especially protected if you add the 3d-printed top cover of course.
+* There are two plated vias with VBAT exposed on the bottom, but their exposure is minimized as much as possible.
+  They are drawn with no anular rings at all, and there is extra empty space around them in the ground pour.
+But the chance is still there since the soldermask can't fully tent the hole, and even if it could, the soldermask is still easily scratched, and the bottom surface will naturally suffer the most wear.
+Plus the entire top of the battery holder is the positive terminal.
+So, it is recommended to cover the bottom pcb with a piece of shipping or packing tape.
+Just lay a single 2-inch piece right across the middle and don't worry about the small bit of uncovered pcb on either side.
+It will cover all traces and both of the vias in the battery holder solder pads, and the exposed bits are all just ground pour.

 [RAM card BOM from DigiKey](https://www.digikey.com/short/5wtbz75z)

 ![](PCB/WP-2_IC-Card_RAM.jpg)